andreafuturi/gitmini/README.md

   - Prompts you to resolve any conflicts, if present.
   - Prepare name of ticket as commit message when publishing with git publish (usefult for a future jira integration, name defaults to "WIP {timestamp}" when no specified)

-In case you forgot doing it, you can start working on a ticket after you edited some files.
-They will published when you git publish

 ```bash
 git refresh
 ```